abhismirai10/abhismirai10.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a recent Master’s graduate in Mechanical Engineering, specializing in **Robotics and Automation**, at Florida Institute of Technology.
+I am a recent Master’s graduate in Mechanical Engineering, specializing in **Robotics and Automation**, from Florida Institute of Technology.
 Advised by [Dr. Ryan White](https://www.fit.edu/faculty-profiles/w/white-ryan/), My master's research focuses on bridging the gap between classical robotics control and modern learning-based techniques, leveraging **imitation learning and reinforcement learning** for robotic manipulation.
 Specifically, I explored **Action Chunking with Transformers (ACT), Diffusion Policies and Proximal Policy Optimization (PPO)**, achieving high success rates in dynamic manipulation tasks and conducting a comparative analysis between traditional control methods and AI-driven approaches to enhance robotic adaptability and efficiency.
 Please visit [Research](/research/) for more details.

 Recently, I have worked on impactful robotics projects: